Taking care of your sensitive skin requires diligence and strict adherence to a recommended skincare regimen that works

 Also, add another deep moisturizing product to your daily regimen.
 Consider using a serum with hyaluronic acid since it helps your skin retain more moisture even during the harshest weather condition.

 Another option you can consider is a facial oil packed with omega fatty acids.
 Omega fatty acids are nutrients that hydrate and protect the skin barrier, helping your skin stay moisturized.

-If you want to try a new product, make sure you do a test spot on your face for at least two nights to check if you develop a rash or any irritation.
+If you want to try a new product such as NULASTIN, make sure you do a test spot on your face for at least two nights to check if you develop a rash or any irritation.